 Applicants must be able to meet the technical requirements to successfully complete the program.
 See requirements at : http://www.westliberty.edu/physician-assistant/admissions/technical-standards/

 - A foundation in biochemistry and genetics

 West Liberty University graduates

 The WLU PA Program does not accept transfer of credit for any of the PA courses, either in the didactic or the clinical phase of the curriculum.

-Candidates will be issued screening exams during the interview process in the following areas: (1) Writing , (2) Basic Math, and (3) Medical Terminology.
-Applicants must be proficient in writing to be accepted into the program.
-Math and Medical Terminology evaluation will not be used to determine acceptance into the program but rather to see where the applicant stands.
-The Basic Math and Medical Terminology exams will be graded and candidates will be allowed to review their exam performances for self-evaluation at the end of the interview.
+Candidates will be issued screening exams during the interview process in the following areas: (1) Writing , (2) Basic Math, (3) Medical Terminology, and (4) Reading Comprehension.
+Applicants must be proficient in writing and reading comprehension to be accepted into the program.
+Math and Medical Terminology evaluations will not be used to determine acceptance into the program but rather to see where the applicant stands.
+The Basic Math and Medical Terminology exams will be graded and candidates will be allowed to review them for self-evaluation.

 Advanced Placement (Prior Education and Training/Experience)